 Using night vision goggles for hunting is one of the most exciting ways to hunt.
 The animals are often more confident at night and easier to sneak up on.
-It’s also challenging to shoot an animal in the dead of night.
+It’s also challenging to shoot them in the dead of night.

 Because hunting at night uses a firearm, you always have to follow some basic safety rules.
 One is to know your target.
 So you need to be able to see it clearly with high-quality night vision goggles like the Night Optics Patrolman Generation 3.

 - You get that clear picture you need to identify your target.

 When hunting animals, you need to be able to see them clearly to ensure you are taking a legal game animal.
-A low resolution can make it very easy to make a fox look like an opossum.
-In some states killing a fox is a major felony, and one you want to avoid.
+A low resolution can make it very easy for a fox look like an opossum.
+In some states, killing a fox is a major felony and one you want to avoid.